Chart Color Schemes

 The employment environment in Balmain shows above-average strength when compared nationally

-Balmain has a highly educated workforce with significant representation in the technology sector.
-Its unemployment rate was 3.4% as of June 2025.
+Balmain has an educated workforce, notably in the technology sector.
+Its unemployment rate is 3.4%.

 Frequently Asked Questions - Employment